Responses to Literature:

 - use proper grammar, word choice, transitions and clear writing.

 There will be an assigned entry for just about each text or section of a larger text.
 Each entry should be at least 250 words in length.
 (NOTE: Responses for poems are NOT expected to be 250 words in length.)
 The entries should be graded out of 30 .
 You will find a Writing Rubric: Writing a Response to Literature here.

 The student is expected to complete a Literary Analysis essay in the 1st quarter and a

 Personal Narrative essay in the 3rd quarter.
 Essays are to be 500-700 words long.
-The student may choose to write a literary analysis exploring an aspect of a chosen work(s) such as character, setting, mood, theme, etc. You can find a Writing Rubric: Writing a Literary Analysis on page 14 & 15 of this PDF.
+The student may choose to write a literary analysis exploring an aspect of a chosen work(s) such as character, setting, mood, theme, etc. You can find a Writing Rubric: Writing a Literary Analysis here.

 The personal narrative should tell a real-life story of something that happened.
 It will be told from the first-person point of view.
 The narrative should close with a focus on personal thoughts about the experience, what was learned from it, and what it means to the student now.
 Here is the rubric you will be using to grade the essay.